In 2013, they (and the people who supported them) earned all the value it took 7 years to make once Twitter’s initial public offering hits the market.

 - 1 was 50% financed with a mortgage

-and all of the above sales closed within the 60 days of each other, would that affect the present value of your property?
+and all of the above sales closed within the 60 days of each other after being on the market an average 103 days.

 The guys who built twitter into what it is today could easily have gone out and sold shares in it themselves.

-But if their goal is to get the highest possible market value, why would they waste time learning something they would need to do once right?
+But if their goal is to get the highest price per share, why would they waste time learning something they would need to do right once?

-They knew that if there was a broker who thought there was value in what they were ready to put on the market, they could negotiate a commission that gave them all the incentive needed to earn the results they wanted.
+They knew that if a broker thought there was value in what they were ready to sell, they could offer a commission that gave them all the incentive needed to earn the best results.

 Your home’s value isn’t static, either.

 Just as it took time to earn the equity you have, there’s no promise that tomorrow’s market conditions will hold long enough until you’re ready to sell it on your own.